codefresh-io/docs.codefresh.io/_docs/on-demand-test-environment/launch-composition-at-the-end-of-the-build.md

 ## Pre-Requisites

-You should already done one the tutorial
+You should already have done the tutorial

 ## Launching The Composition